cttdev/sierpinski/docs/index.md

 Typically, only half of an octahedron falke is generated/printed as it gives then model a large face that can be attached to the print bed.

-This method has been implment by numerous people before on [Thingiverse](https://www.thingiverse.com/thing:1356547).

-However, the  issue with all of the currently avaible models is that the code used to generate them is borderline unreadable with random constants and variable names.
-So I decided one afternoon to write a simple python generator script to make my own pyramids that I could integrate into whatever I wanted.
+This method has been implment by numerous people before on [Thingiverse](https://www.thingiverse.com/thing:1356547); however, the  issue with all of the currently avaible models is that the code used to generate them is borderline unreadable with random constants and variable names.
+So I decided to write a simple python generator script to make my own fractals that I could turn into cool keychains.

-Currently, the easiest way to programmatically generate 3D models is [OpenSCAD](https://openscad.org) but thankfully there are many wrappers available that can generate OpenSCAD code from python.
-I chose to use [SolidPython](https://github.com/SolidCode/SolidPython) and made a short, **verbose** >:( script to generate the models.
+Currently, the easiest way to programmatically generate 3D models is [OpenSCAD](https://openscad.org) and there are many wrappers available that can generate OpenSCAD code from python.
+I chose to use [SolidPython](https://github.com/SolidCode/SolidPython) and made a short, **verbose** script to generate the models.
 ```python
 from solid import *
 from solid.utils import *